Jurassic Park (1993) – What Happened to This Adaptation?

 Here at JoBlo Horror Originals we talk a lot about gateway horror films.
 Depending on the generation you belong to, that can be a few different things.
 Kids of the 70s will always have Jaws as an introduction to horror and that movie is still a great way to introduce newer generations to the genre after almost 50 years.
 Two of my favorites from the 80’s, and two films that both my sons have seen, are The Gate and The Monster Squad.
 Again, both great and both still hold up as not only fun horror flicks but great ways to ease in the younger crowd.
-As a kid born in 1985, I am much more a child of the 90s so even if you hadn’t read the title of the video you clicked, you could probably guess that I saw Jurassic Park in theaters, it scared and enthralled me and made me want more.
-It became a billion-dollar franchise just in films but spawned comics, video games, toys, amusement park attractions, and nearly everything else you can license.
+As a kid born in 1985, I am much more a child of the 90s so even if you hadn’t read the title of the video you clicked, you could probably guess that I saw the 1993 film Jurassic Park in theaters, it scared and enthralled me and made me want more.
+The Jurassic Park franchise raked in billions at the box office and spawned comics, video games, toys, amusement park attractions, and nearly everything else you can license.
 It started as a massive blockbuster novel from one of sci-fi’s greatest and the adaptation was a sure thing.
 Both are regarded as musts in their respective medias, but which is better and how well did they get it from page to screen?
 Hold on to your butts as we see if the creators were so preoccupied with if they could adapt this work that they never asked if they should as we find out what happened to this adaptation.

 The Movie